-Understanding why your husky is digging holes will give you a better chance of stopping it in the first place.
-Your husky can be digging holes for different reasons which will require a different approach.
+Understanding why your husky digs holes will give you a better chance of stopping it in the first place.
+Your husky can be digging holes for different reasons, each of which will require a different approach.

 It’s likely that your husky is digging holes due to at least one of these reasons:

 1) Not receiving enough exercise or play.